 Why Does Enabling Make Addiction Worse?

 In almost every addict’s case, the addiction cannot thrive without at least some degree of enabling by family members.
-Of course, most families understand that they can’t keep continuing to loan their loved one money when he or she might spend it on drugs or alcohol.
+Of course, most families understand that they can’t keep continuing to loan their loved one money when they might spend it on drugs or alcohol.
 But do they let the addict live in their house still?
 Are all of the addict’s meals still provided?

 So while most families know not to directly enable their loved one’s addiction by giving money that can be used on drugs or alcohol or even supplying those substances directly, they are likely enabling the addiction in ways they don’t realize, such as: